icopy-site/awesome/docs/awesome/awesome-standard.md

 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Feross Aboukhadijeh](http://feross.org) has waived all copyright and related or neighboring rights to this work.eh](http://feross.org) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Feross Aboukhadijeh](http://feross.org) has waived all copyright and related or neighboring rights to this work.eh](http://feross.org) has waived all copyright and related or neighboring rights to this work.eh](http://feross.org) has waived all copyright and related or neighboring rights to this work.